jadecobra/python_tdd_exercises/source/data_structures/list_comprehensions.rst

     import list_comprehensions
     import unittest

-  the terminal shows a :doc:`ModuleNotFoundError` which I add to the running list of exceptions
+  the terminal shows a :doc:`/exceptions/ModuleNotFoundError` which I add to the running list of exceptions

   .. code-block:: python